atlassian/data-center-helm-charts/docs/OPERATION.md

 ```

 ### Bitbucket Rolling Upgrade
-To learn about rolling upgrade in Bitbucket see [Bitbucket RollingUpgrade](product_upgrades/BITBUCKET_UPGRADE.md)
+To learn about rolling upgrade in Bitbucket see [Bitbucket Rolling Upgrade](product_upgrades/BITBUCKET_UPGRADE.md)

 ### Confluence Rolling Upgrade
-To learn about rolling upgrade in Confluence see [Confluence RollingUpgrade](product_upgrades/CONFLUENCE_UPGRADE.md)
+To learn about rolling upgrade in Confluence see [Confluence Rolling Upgrade](product_upgrades/CONFLUENCE_UPGRADE.md)

+### Jira Rolling Upgrade
+To learn about rolling upgrade in Jira see [Jira Rolling Upgrade](product_upgrades/JIRA_UPGRADE.md)

 ## Examples
 ### Logging